IBM/ibm-cloud-sdk-common/README.md

 ```

 The request timeout of 10 seconds will be used in each operation invoked using `myService1`.

+By default the client has no request timeout, but a 60s connect, a 90s read and a 60s write timeout are set by default.
 </details>
 <details><summary>Node</summary>
 Here is an example of how to set a request timeout in Node: